Bernas Coni Warren Home Page Investments

 The value of the underlying investments goes up and down.
 And so, therefore, does the value of your OEIC shares.

 Over the medium-long term, asset-backed investments such as OEICs usually out-perform deposit-based investments.
-However, they do not provide the same capital security as deposits.
+However, they do not provide the same capital stability / security as deposits.

 Encashing OEICs